llpeterson/applications/problem.md

 one building block at a time, the networking infrastructure needed to make such applications possible.
 We have now come full circle, back to network applications.
-These applications are part network protocol (in the sense that they exchange messages with their peers on other machines and part traditional application program (in the sense that they interact with the windowing system, the file system, and ultimately the user).
-This chapter explores some of the most popular network applications available today.
+These applications are part network protocol (in the sense that they exchange messages with their peers on other machines) and part traditional application program (in the sense that they interact with the windowing system, the file system, and ultimately the user).
+This chapter explores some popular network applications available today.

 Looking at applications drives home the *systems approach* that we have emphasized throughout this book.
 That is, the best way to build